isouza95/Random-Password-Generator/README.md

 JavaScript, HTML, CSS

 ## How to run
-Step 1: Open base.html
+Step 1: Open index.html using the link
-Step 2: Run in live server
-Step 3: Select the types of characters you'd like to include within password
+Step 2: Select the types of characters you'd like to include within password
-Step 4: In the text box, enter how many characters you'd like your password to be.
+Step 3: In the text box, enter how many characters you'd like your password to be.
-Step 5: Click the "Generate Password" button.
+Step 4: Click the "Generate Password" button.

 ## What I learned